pangwuu/smallPowerpointMaker/README.md

 2. In GitHub, create a new environment called `prod` under Settings > Environments
 3. Add the following secrets into the `prod` environment:
    - `CCLI_URL`: URL of a Google Sheets document mapping song names & their CCLI numbers
-   - `GENIUS_TOKEN`: API token for the LyricsGenius REST API
+   - `GENIUS_TOKEN`: API token for the LyricsGenius REST API to add new songs.
    - `GEMINI_API_KEY`: API key for the Google Gemini API.
+An optional method used to translate song lyrics as used by combined service.
 If needed, you can generate a new key [here](https://aistudio.google.com/api-keys).
 4. Add the following variables into the `prod` environment:
    - `CCLI_NUM`: CCLI number of the organisation using the generated PowerPoint files
    - `ROSTER_SHEET_LINK`: The link which holds the roster for service.